What signs to look out for in children and adults

 How long can you live with leukemia?

 There is no general answer to this question, since the survival time from leukemia depends on the individual case of the patient and the type of blood cancer.
-Chronic leukemia can develop undetected over a period of years, while the course of the disease in acute leukemia is usually much faster.
+Chronic leukemia can develop unnoticed over a period of years; in the case of acute leukemia, the course of the disease is usually much faster.
 According to Focus However, only around half of the adults suffering from blood cancer are alive five years after diagnosis.

 Early detection and prevention of leukemia – more difficult than with other types of cancer